komura-crm/donaldboulton/README.md

-> **Update** Basic Instructions is now built with Gatsby V4 "4.1.4", this includes many performance with Latest Gatsby!
+> **Update** [Basic Instructions Hosted on Gatsby Cloud](https://gatsbystarterbasicinstructions.gatsbyjs.io/) is now built with Gatsby V4 "4.1.4", this includes many performance updates with Latest Gatsby!

 GatsbyJS Version 4.1.4 with all the latest modules from npm.